panzerdp/dmitripavlutin.com/posts/149-react-usereducer/index.md

 If the action object must carry some useful information (aka payload) to be used by the reducer, then you can add additional properties to the action object.

-For example, here's an action object meant to add a new user to users state array:
+For example, here's an action object meant to add a new user to the users state array:

 ```javascript
 const action = {